 Project objective: Establish a systems biology framework for adapting salmon breeding and nutrition strategies to modern feedstuffs, blazing the trail for a Digital Salmon endeavour.

-DigiSal is part of the Digital Life project by the BIOTEK2021 biotechnology programme of the Research Council of Norway.
+DigiSal is part of the Digital Life Norway, the national centre for biotechnology research, education and innovation, funded by the Research Council of Norway.

 Postdoc, systems biology.